autoNumeric/autoNumeric/readme.md

 ###  Getting started:

 Include jQuery and autoNumeric js-files in your header.
-No other files or libararys are required.
+No other files or library are required.

 ```html
 <script src="jquery.js" type="text/javascript"></script>